Skip to main content

 March 2, 2023

-This webinar will ask for feedback on how to prioritize construction materials and products and how to improve data on embodied greenhouse gas emissions through measurement, standardization, transparency and reporting criteria.
+This webinar asked for feedback on how to prioritize construction materials and products and how to improve data on embodied greenhouse gas emissions through measurement, standardization, transparency and reporting criteria.

 Reducing Embodied Greenhouse Gas Emissions: Grants and Technical Assistance for Environmental Product Declarations